La-A7ad/FinalExamPreparation/README.md

-Sure!
-Here is the complete set of questions from 1 to 35, formatted in Markdown with the multiple-choice options displayed and the correct answers hidden using spoilers.
+I apologize for that mistake.
+Let's correct it and reformat the entire set of questions with the proper structure.

 ```markdown
 ### Question 1: Basic Syntax and Data Types